tomasc/mongoid_ability/README.md

 These fields defined what subject (respectively subject type, when referring to a class) the lock applies to, which action is it defined for, and whether the outcome is positive or negative.

-The `Lock` class can be subclassed should you need to customise its behavior, for example per action.
+The `Lock` class can be further subclassed in order to customise its behavior, for example per action.

 ### Subject